Climb Of Life

-On Friday 7 November over 100 supporters of the ICR got together for the 2 million step Walk for Life.
-This is an annual sponsored walk in the Lake District where groups each walk a route of different length and level of difficulty.
+On Friday 7 November over 100 supporters of the ICR got together for the 2 million step Climb of Life.
+This is an annual sponsored walk in the Lake District where groups each walk a route of different lengths and levels of difficulty.
 This year the target was for the supporters to walk in excess of 2 million steps and to raise over £100,000 for the ICR.

 Caroline and I set off with 9 others from Old Dungeon Gill Hotel carpark at 8:45 on Friday.
 Starting at the bottom of the Great Langdale Valley in glorious sunshine, it looked the perfect day for our little stroll -what little we knew!
 The temperature was amazing for November ( 5°C) .
 However Jason, our team leader, pointed out that as we walked we would move from the shelter of the valley floor to the exposed upper slopes some 800m above us.
 He expected this to be sub-zero.